 Modern Dental Care For Your Pet

-Veterinary medicine has come a long way from the days when "dental care" meant a veterinarian using a hand scaler to remove visible tartar from teeth.
-Now, thanks to more modern procedures and better education, your pet can receive progressive high quality dental care as you would expect for yourself.
+Veterinary medicine has come a long way from when “dental care” meant a veterinarian using a hand scaler to remove visible tartar from teeth.
+Now, thanks to more modern procedures and better education, your pet can receive progressive, high-quality dental care as you would expect for yourself.

-Also, improvements in the safety and administration of anesthesia allow us to perform dental procedures on some of the oldest and most needy of pets.
-See Anesthesia and your pet.
+Also, improvements in the safety and administration of anesthesia allow us to perform dental procedures on some of the oldest and most needy pets.

 Benefits of regular (yearly) dental cleaning